-We note that there are limited opportunities to account for ESG factors within our target investment strategy (ie 100% in LDI, gilts and cash).
+We note that there are limited opportunities to account for ESG factors within our target investment strategy (ie a buy-in and residual illiquid asset portfolio that is transitioning to 100% cash).

 8. Voting and engagement

 We recognise our responsibilities as owners of capital, and believe that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value of investments.